Public Health Assessment & Program Evaluation

 Process Evaluation

-As soon as program implementation begins.
+As soon as program implementation begins and during operation of an existing program.

-Allows programs to monitor how well their program plans and activities are working.
+Provides an early warning for any programs that may occur and allows programs to monitor how well their program plans and activities are working.

 Program Monitoring